 - Earn academic credit toward graduation

 - Apply classroom knowledge and develop practical skills while getting paid

-- Complete co-ops during summers between academic years
+- Complete field experience during summers between academic years

-At the end of their sophomore year, USCG students are assigned as cadets on merchant vessels to further familiarize themselves with shipboard procedures while completing 180 days at sea.
+At the end of their sophomore year, students pursuing a U.S. Coast License to be an engineer or deck officer are assigned as cadets on merchant vessels to further familiarize themselves with shipboard procedures while acquiring days at sea.
 Majors eligible to participate include:

 - Marine Transportation Operations